colemanw/webform_civicrm/README.txt

 USAGE NOTES

 -The webform fields created by this module are ordinary webform fields in almost every way.
 You can style, rename, nest, or edit them like any other webform field.
 The only thing special about them is their form key.
--There is no problem mixing CiviCRM and non-CiviCRM fields on a webform.
+-There is no problem mixing CiviCRM and other fields on a webform.
+Non-CiviCRM fields will be ignored by this module.
 Pagebreaks and fieldsets are fine too.
 -Your CiviCRM default strict deduping rule is used to decide whether to update an existing contact or create a new one when the form is submitted by an anonymous user.